Your credit score is one of the most important numbers in your financial life.

 - USAA – All USAA members can see their VantageScore based on Experian data.

-With one, or more, of these services you can get a good handle on your credit score without paying a penny.
+With one, or more, of these services you can get a good handle on your credit score without paying a penny (by the way, how does it compare to the average credit score?).
 Many of these services can be used as part of our free do-it-yourself identity theft protection system to catch unexpected changes early, so even if you don't care about your score it's worth checking out the services.

 Did I miss any?